DaimyoHub/KawaLang/README.md

   - **How to deal with method code checking ?**
-    I first tried to recursivelly check the code of methods when a method call or an instaciation was found, but it only checked a limited portion of the program, leaving dead code unchecked.
+    I first tried to recursivelly check the code of methods when a method call or an instanciation was found, but it only checked a limited portion of the program, leaving dead code unchecked.
     I therefore designed the type checker in order to check methods independently from call expressions.